nrfconnect/sdk-nrf/samples/matter/light_bulb/README.rst

 Dependencies
 ************

-This sample uses the Matter library, which includes the |NCS| platform integration layer:
+This sample uses the Matter library that includes the |NCS| platform integration layer:

 * `Matter`_

-In addition, the sample uses the following |NCS| components:
+In addition, it uses the following |NCS| components:

 * :ref:`dk_buttons_and_leds_readme`
 * :ref:`nfc_uri`